cloggo/tangd/README.md

 A full implementation of [tang](https://github.com/latchset/tang) server run on node.js

 * keys are stored in sqlite database
-* low memory usage, required only less than 30MB of memory
+* low memory usage, required less than 30MB of memory
 * very high performance and scalable

+### recommendation
+* run the server behind a firewall
 * to rotate keys, use the /keys/rotate rest api

 ```sh
 ## assuming the tang server is running behind a firewall
 curl -X POST http://localhost/keys/rotate -d "{}"
 ```

-### recommendation
-* run the server behind a firewall

 ## Build from source